 Requirements for the Major in Psychology: Neuroscience

-Near the end of the junior year students may be invited by the department to participate in the honors program.
-Criteria for invitation normally include major GPA, completing at least one seminar and collaborative research paired course by the end of the junior year, overall engagement in research, and compatibility of student and faculty interests.
+Near the end of the junior year, students may be invited by the department to participate in the honors program.
+Criteria for invitation normally include maintaining an outstanding major GPA, completing at least one seminar and collaborative research paired course by the end of the junior year, and overall engagement in research.
+Beyond these general criteria, departmental decisions regarding honors invitations will also reflect compatibility of student and faculty research interests.
 In addition to fulfilling the basic requirements for the psychology major, students must complete the honors research sequence (Psychology 483, 484).
 Upon vote of the department, the student will be awarded his or her degree with “Honors in Psychology.”